 Generate flamegraph data

 To generate flamegraph data, use therecord command, then the script command.
-This will output the data as a script that can be used with the FlameGraph tool.
+This outputs the data as a script that you can use with the FlameGraph tool.

 -